ebeaufay/threedtiles/README.md

  - make a callback available for loaded meshes
  - provide access to batch and feature tables
  - support for i3dm, pnts,...

+# EXTRA Mesh to 3DTiles Converter

+I also have code to convert meshes to 3DTiles with no limit to the size of the dataset relative to faces or textures.
+For more info, contact me at emericbeaufays@gmail.com